Rayzorblade23/MightyPie-Revamped/PRODUCTION_SETUP.md

 1. **Never bundle `.env` files in production** - Environment variables should be baked into the binary at build time.
 2. **Never hardcode sensitive environment variables in source code** - Use the build-time environment variable approach instead.
-3. **Always rebuild the application after changing environment variables** - Changes to `.env` or `.env.local` files require a rebuild to take effect.
+3. **Always rebuild the application after changing environment variables** - Changes to `.env` files require a rebuild to take effect.

 ## Troubleshooting

 If environment variables are not available in production:

-1. Ensure the variables are defined in `.env` or `.env.local` during the build process.
+1. Ensure the variables are defined in `.env` during the build process.
 2. Verify that the variable is included in the `get_baked_env_vars` function in `env_utils.rs`.
 3. Check the build logs for warnings about missing environment variables.